AndresRTejedor/Mold/docs/source/example_LM_mw.md

 5.0
 8.0
 ```
-Please note that the number of well depths included in the calculation may increase to capture with more accuracy the transition of well filling.
-This should vary with the well radius.
+Please note that the grid of well depths included in the calculation may need to be increased to capture the transition of well filling with more accuracy.
+Also, for different well radius the grid may change.

 2. Copy the LAMMPS script file (`mw_lattmold.in`) in each subdirectory along with the configuration file (`39mold.xyz `) and the mW potential file (`mW.sw`).
 3. The LAMMPS script contains several variables that are important to know to properly perform the simulations: